 Sweden again managed to tie up the United States’ offense until 14:28 of the third, when Gretchen Ulion slipped through the crease to put another rebound past Ahlen.
 Shelley Looney scored a shorthanded goal from the left circle after grabbing another loose puck.

-Japan, in the Winter Games by virtue of being the host country, startled itself and highly skilled Finland with a goal of its own in a hard-fought game that ended with Finland’s 11-1 victory.
+Japan, in the Winter Games by virtue of being the host country, startled itself and highly skilled Finland with a goal of its own in a fiercely fought game that eventually ended with Finland’s 11-1 victory.